Beastea3/testReadTheDoc/Finance/FRM/Intro of Risk Management.md

 $$SP = \dfrac{E(R) - E(f)}{\sigma_P}$$

-SR is to measure the performance of the portforlios which are not well divisified.
+SR is to measure the performance of the portfolios which are not well diversified.

 **Treynor Ratio**:

 $$TR = \dfrac{E(R)- E(f)}{\beta_P}$$

-TR is to measure the performance of the portfolios which are well divisified, and to measure the return based on the \beta.
+TR is to measure the performance of the portfolios which are well diversified, and to measure the return based on the \beta.

 **Sortino Ratio**:

 $$Sortino-Ratio = \dfrac{E(R) - MAR}{\sqrt{\dfrac{1}{N + 1}\displaystyle\sum_{t=1}^N}(R_t - MAR)^2} (R_{Pt} < MAR)$$

 MAR: Minimum Acceptable Return
-Sortino Ratio are widely used when the return distribution are left skewed.
+Sortino Ratio is widely used when the return distribution is left-skewed.

 **Jensen's Alpha**

 $$\alpha_P = E(R_P) - \beta_P * (E(M) - E(f)) - E(f)$$

-Jensen's alpha can be used to compare the portforlios which have the same $$\beta$$.
+Jensen's alpha can be used to compare the portfolios which have the same $$\beta$$.

 **Tracking Error**